Bios-Marcel/ServerBrowser/README.md

 ### To be localized

-Note: Some of the follwing key-value pairs might already be correct, in that case i don't know it though.
+Note: Some of the following key-value pairs might already be correct, in that case i don't know it though.

 #### German
 Done